Energy efficiency for businesses

 Vauxhall Motors

-Vauxhall Motors’ plant in Ellesmere Port reduced its energy consumption (2000-2006) by 15%.
-This equated to a 49% energy reduction per car produced – a big boost to the bottom line.
 GM’s UK sites have been adopting energy and cost-saving measures for several years.
-When the Ellesmere Port plant won BS7750 certification (now ISO14001) in 1995, it was not just the first GM plant to do so, but the first car plant in the world.
+When the Ellesmere Port plant won BS7750 certification (now ISO14001) in 1995, it was not just the first GM plant to do so, but also the first car plant in the world.
 And as proud as they are of the many green awards they’ve won, it’s the money-saving potential that have really driven GM’s sustainability measures.

 Sainsbury’s

-A new Sainsbury’s store in Dartmouth, Devon, has cut the amount of energy it uses from the National Grid by 50% by introducing a range of energy efficiency measures including installing a biomass boiler, ‘smart’ lighting, draught exclusion and using wind turbines to power the check-outs.
-Sainsbury’s is planning to replicate many of the sustainable features in the Dartmouth store across the UK, and has plans to open at least two green supermarkets a year, as well as introducing these sorts of initiatives into its existing stores.
+A Sainsbury’s store in Dartmouth, Devon, has cut the amount of energy it uses from the National Grid by 50%.
+This has been achieved by introducing a range of energy efficiency measures including installing a biomass boiler, ‘smart’ lighting, draught exclusion and using wind turbines to power the check-outs.

 Cavan Bakery

 With the help of a £31,000 interest-free Energy Efficiency loan, the Cavan Bakery in Middlesex replaced its two 1940s gas ovens with a single steam oven.
-The new oven offers increased capacity – which freed up space and negated the need to move premises – as well as making a considerable energy saving: 1,000 units of gas and 500 units of electricity each month.
-In total, gas consumption was cut by 75% and payback period for the investment was three years.
+The new oven offers increased capacity – which freed up space and negated the need to move premises – as well as making a considerable energy saving: 1,000kWh of gas and 500kWh of electricity each month.

 How to get started